-Real money online poker is legal in three states in the US right now: New Jersey, Nevada and Delaware.
-All three states passed legislation that allowed the first legal poker sites to go live in 2013.
+Real money online poker is legal in three states in the US right now: New Jersey, Nevada, Delaware, Pennsylvania and West Virginia.
 Gaming regulators in each state are responsible for overseeing the industry, issuing regulations, enforcing the law and granting licenses to potential operators.

 You can read more about the legal situation and see a list of licensed poker sites in each state at the following pages:

 Nevada, New Jersey and Delaware are the ONLY states where online poker is fully legal and licensed.
 If you read elsewhere that online poker is available in other states, you should know that you’re not getting the full story.